British International Investment

 Post in 2018

-Aavas Financiers Limited is a housing finance company that specializes in providing loans primarily to low and middle-income customers in semi-urban and rural areas of India.
-The company offers a range of financial products, including home loans for purchasing or constructing residential properties, land purchase and construction loans, home improvement loans, and home equity loans.
-Additionally, Aavas provides micro, small, and medium enterprise loans aimed at supporting business expansion and working capital needs.
-Operating through a network of branches across various states, including Rajasthan, Maharashtra, and Gujarat, Aavas Financiers focuses on serving the underserved segments of the housing market.
-Established in 2011 and headquartered in Jaipur, the company was initially known as AU Housing Finance Limited before rebranding in 2017.
-As of mid-2020, Aavas Financiers Limited was taken private.
+Aavas Financiers Limited is a housing finance company based in Jaipur, India, that focuses on providing housing loans to low and middle-income customers, particularly in semi-urban and rural areas.
+The company offers a diverse range of financial products, including home loans for flats, houses, and bungalows, as well as loans for land purchase, construction, and home improvement.
+Additionally, Aavas Financiers provides home equity loans and financing options for micro, small, and medium enterprises to support business expansion and working capital needs.
+As of March 2020, the company operated 250 branches across ten states, including Rajasthan, Maharashtra, Gujarat, and Uttar Pradesh.
+Aavas Financiers was incorporated in 2011 and rebranded from AU Housing Finance Limited in February 2017.

 NMB Bank